joseph-a-levine/authoring/_older/september_2024.md

 ## Updates

-Man, I looved the olympics. highlight might ahve been mountain biking, but the athletics were also great.
-I know myself, and the two road races were tons of fun to watch.
-Breakdancing was intresting; the men were much more fun to watch than the women.
-I'm not opposed to it being in the olympics, but we should probably add a lot a lot more if that's going to clear the bar.

-Another August spectacle:
-Take me to church, drugs

-10 minutes applause.
-Started in Phoenix
-Sydney, and O say can you see orioles whatever Canonically, capricious.
-Has to be talked into broken hearts Secret song was “i did something bad” which like Uber trickster goddess

-Went to [[Taylor Swift]] at wembley last night.
-With [[Abigail]] [[Olivia]] [[Charlotte Waldman]].

-The feeling was sur-real.
+August was a good month.
+My sisters visited, bribed by tickets to Taylor Swift at Wembley, and

+The first week of August was Olympic obsessed.
+My overall highlight was the mountain and road cycling, but the final days of track and field were classical Olympic fun, especially narrated by my sister's commentary.
+Breakdancing was interesting; I'm glad it was included, but not sad to see it go.{% sidenote "rayc-id" "I watched all six hours of the women's competition, and don't remember the Australian at all.
+The memes went over my head." %} Flag football will replace it at the 2028 LA games, which I expect I'll watch with the same amount of enthusiasm.

+### Eras Tour

+Mid-August brought another spectacle: my sisters visited, bribed by tickets to Taylor Swift at Wembley.
+This was their third time at the Eras tour, and I got a guided tour.

+Everything that can be written about Taylor Swift has been written.
+My experience was sur-real.
 She is a post-modern trickster goddess.
-Opening with Lady Gaga's song "I live for the applause," then two songs emphasizing her power (making the whole crowd cheer when she points, transitioning to "the man").
-What we see on the screen is a facade (I felt like I was one of the few people really trying to watch *her* despite the crowd.
-She doesn't show up on your phone well, so the phones were pointed at the jumbotron).
-Big fake expressions to show better on the jumbotron, long pauses.
-There's a mind working under the facade, but it's an alien one.
-It delights in the attention (I life for the applause), and gives back attention.
+Opening with a Lady Gaga's song ("I live for the applause"), and early on making er power explicit by making the whole crowd cheer when she points, transitioning to *The Man*.
+What we see on the screen is a facade.{% sidenote "stac-id" "I have never been to a stadium show before, and didn't feel in sync with the crowd.
+I was trying to watch *her*, but at these distances, she doesn't show up well on your phone camera, so most attention was directed to the jumbotrons.
+Also a privilege of height." %}  Stadium-sized expressions to show better on the jumbotron, long pauses.
+There's a character working under the facade, but it's an alien one.
+The character delights in the attention ("I live for the applause"), and gives back attention.

-In [[Phoenix]], Olivia tells me they started to do a long applause after champagne promises, which has gotten longer ever since.
-The song isn't even that great or impessive

-The spell broke when she brought up Covid.
-Lost some timelessness.
+The height of this comes after *Champagne Problems*, somewhere just past the halfway mark.
+My sister Olivia told me that, at the first shows in Arizona, the crowd had cheered for seven minutes.
+That was 18 months ago, and crowds since have competed for who can hold the ovation longer.
+The camera stays tight on Taylor Swift the entire time.
+At Wembley, she only basked in the noise for about four minutes before cutting the crowd off.

+The performance of capricious fae nature is, like everything else, orchestrated.
+She performs a silent skit with two dancers before launching into *I Can Do It With a Broken Heart*.
+The dancers attempt to coerce a listless Taylor Swift into dressing in a sparkly two-piece and heels, and physically shove her towards the audience.
+This is all so she can sing "I'm so depressed, I act like it's my birthday every day" in C major.{% sidenote "luck-id" "Which, honestly, was like going to a Britney Spears concert and hearing *Lucky.* How am I supposed to feel after this?
+Do you *want* me to cheer? " %}

+A friend here in Oxford, JW, called *The Eras Tour* the largest cultural wave of our generation.
+On those subjective criteria, I can't think of many competitors.{% sidenote "com-id" "The MCU, or the rise of K-pop, maybe.
+Game of Thrones and Hamilton might have competed, but didn't have staying power." %} I know several people in their 60s and 70s who devour academic and critical books about *The Beatles* and other bands of their youth.
+I left Wembely wondering if I'll be so interested in Taylor Swift in my time.